masapir/Exercises-in-Computation/README.md

 	* Command line: move to the directory where you want to create your Julia files
 	* Command line: execute ipython notebook --profile julia

-### Keeping Julia current:
+### Keeping Julia Current

 	* In Julia (or IJulia): julia> Pkg.update()

 ### References

-The first part of our study is based on the ideas and problems discussed in Abelson & Sussman, Structure & Intepretation of Computer Programs (2d ed.)
+The first part of our study is based on the ideas and problems discussed in Abelson & Sussman, *Structure & Intepretation of Computer Programs* (2d ed.)
 (SICP).
 Our notes, however, are adapted into the Julia programming language rather than Scheme.
 Exercise and page numbers refer to SICP.